Transporting Experimental Results with Entropy Balancing: Numerical Examples

 Consider the baseline scenario in the previous set of simulations.
-Using the individual-level data from the trial sample, and the target sample covariate moments, we demonstrate how inferences for $\tau_{\text{PATE}}$ have an inflated Type I error.
-We do so by finding the empirical coverage probability of both $\tau_{\text{SATE}}$ and $\tau_{\text{PATE}}$ with outcome modeling and entropy balancing approaches.
-We use these two estimators in particular since both of them can estimate $\tau_{\text{PATE}}$ with only the covariate sample moments from the target sample and due to their superior performance in the simulation from Section \ref{sim_1}.
+Using the individual-level data from the trial sample, and the target sample covariate moments, we demonstrate how inferences for $\tau_{\text{TATE}}$ will have an inflated Type I error.
+We do so by finding the empirical coverage probability of both $\tau_{\text{TSATE}}$ and $\tau_{\text{TATE}}$ with both of the entropy balancing approaches described in Section \ref{entropy}.
 Robust sandwich variance estimators are used to construct the confidence intervals.
-The coverage probability is obtained by averaging over the indicator variable generated by whether the resulting confidence interval about the average treatment effect estimate covers either $\tau_{\text{SATE}}$ or $\tau_{\text{PATE}}$ at each iteration.
-This will demonstrate why entropy balancing can only be used to infer upon the sample average treatment effect instead of the population average treatment effect unless the entire individual-level data about the covariates in both the target and trial samples is available.
+The coverage probability is obtained by averaging over the indicator variable generated by whether the resulting confidence interval about the average treatment effect estimate covers either of $\tau_{\text{TSATE}}$ or $\tau_{\text{TATE}}$ at each iteration.
+This will demonstrate why entropy balancing can only be used to infer upon the target sample average treatment effect instead of the target population average treatment effect unless the entire individual-level data about the balance functions in both the target and trial samples is available.
 For this simulation experiment, we set the target and trial sample sizes at $n_0 \in \{500,1000,10000\}$ and $n_1 \in \{1000,10000\}$, respectively.
 We use large sample sizes to ensure the accuracy of the robust variance estimator.